osheng/Portfolio/README.md

 As can be gleaned from the histogram above, the average return is actually higher than what most people would get, assuming they invested on a random day.
 In fact, it’s more than 59.46% of investors would get.
+It’s also interesting to note that the min of the above distribution is -5.45% and 12.67% of investors got negative returns.
+But the max of the distribution is a whopping 23.02%\!

+It would appear that timing is quite important.

 To be continued…